 Overused tools like your silicone baking mats need some extra TLC.
-And what better way to express your care than by giving these trusted buddies some nice spring cleaning.
-Whether you're baking cupcakes, cookies, chicken, or fish, silicone mats are necessary tools you shouldn't forget on your baking equipment list.
+And what better way to express your care than by giving these trusted buddies some nice spring cleaning, here are some tips on how to clean silicone baking mats.
+Whether you’re baking cupcakes, cookies, chicken, or fish, silicone mats are necessary tools you shouldn’t forget on your baking equipment list.
 They come in handy and increase your efficiency in the kitchen; they help reduce waste, and most of all, make you a versatile baker!
 Given the fact that you have to use them almost all the time, you should know how to clean them so they would stay efficient for a longer time.
-To help you with the solution, here are some tips on how to clean silicone baking mats.
+To help you with the solution.

 Are Silicone Baking Mats Safe to Use?